-The Langer Multimedia Intern is responsible for creating original multimedia content for MSU Hillel.
-Projects include creating videos and multimedia presentations and managing all forms of MSU Hillel social media including, but not limited to, Facebook, Twitter, Instagram, Blog and Vine.
+The Langer Marketing Intern is responsible for creating original marketing content for MSU Hillel.
+Projects include creating videos and multimedia presentations and managing all forms of MSU Hillel social media including, but not limited to, Facebook, Twitter, and Instagram.
 This intern also works to gain social media followers and writes for the college section of the Detroit Jewish News during the academic year.

 Engagement Interns work to get new and uninvolved students active in MSU Hillel and the Jewish Student Union.
 A friendly face on campus, the Engagement Interns work closely with freshmen students to help make their first year at MSU a welcoming and positive experience.

 The Blumberg Birthright Next Intern helps to organize and implement creative and engaging post Taglit-Birthright Israel programming.
 Additionally, the Blumberg Birthright Next Intern helps to recruit participants for MSU Hillel's winter and spring Taglit-Birthright Israel trips.

 The Michigan Jewish Conference Holocaust Commemoration Interns are responsible for organizing and implementing the Official State of Michigan Holocaust Commemoration.
 Projects include coordinating the ceremony, overseeing a student committee and communicating directly with necessary parties to create a meaningful and successful commemoration.
 The MJC Holocaust Commemoration Interns work directly with Hillel staff to coordinate this event.